 20 Dec • The date of printing of the first edition of the sales brochure.
-21 March A sales brochure examined, or examined and revised, within the previous three months should be made available if the residential properties of the development will continue to be offered for sale on and after 21 March.
-Make available a copy of the revised sales brochure on the designated website. the designated website.
+21 March A sales brochure examined, or examined and revised within the previous three months should be mad available if the residential properties of the developmer will continue to be offered for sale on and after 21 March.
+Make available a copy of the revised sales brochure or the lating of the lating. the designated website.
 (Please also refer to paragraph 9 above on the counting of the "3-month period".)
 By 23:59 on 21 March the latest Insofar as the requirement under section 25(4)(a) of the Ordinance is concerned, provide two hard copies of the examined, or examined and revised, sales brochure to the SRPA.
 Provide an electronic copy of the revised sales brochure to SRPE.